 • The difference in speed between the motorcycle and surrounding traffic does not exceed 15 miles per hour.

-So long as these conditions are met, motorcyclists can safely ride between lanes if cars are stopped or moving slowly in traffic.
 The goal is to improve traffic flow and reduce the risk of rear-end collisions, which are a serious concern for motorcyclists.

 In addition, the law includes a public education campaign to help drivers understand the new rules.
 This is important to ensure that both motorcyclists and other drivers are aware of the changes and can navigate the roads safely.